 Lindsey was tired of her three sisters knocking on her door to tell her what her mother was saying about her new husband.
-She knew her narc mom didn’t like him because he stood up for her and taught her how to use her boundaries, but she was unprepared for how it affected her relationships with her siblings.
-One day she woke up and proposed new rules–that none of them would talk about the others when they were not in the room.
+She knew her narc mom didn’t like him because he strengthened her own boundaries, but she was unprepared for how it affected her relationships with her sisters.
+One day she woke up and proposed a new rule–that none of them talk about another when they were not in the room.

 Two of her sisters immediately stopped talking to her and basically ignored her, but Lindsey and her third sister began a relationship she could only dream about before.
 What happened?
 The other two sisters were still scrambling to win the childish game to be mom’s favorite and since Lindsey wouldn’t listen to them, they had no reason to come over to her house.

 When they only spoke about the sisters in the room, the third sister began to talk about her own life and listen to Lindsey’s interests and their sisterhood began to change and grow into a deeper friendship which they had both always wanted.
 They decided to take an art class together at the local college and began to talk about movies and books and ideas.
 They soon became best friends.

 The sad fact about dysfunctional families with narcissistic parents, is that it inhibits the friendship of the siblings and keeps everyone jumping to the drama of the narc.
 If you have experienced a sibling friendship like Lindsey and her sister, you have probably had moments when you both just sat and enjoyed the silence.
 By not playing the triangulation game you have set yourselves free to enjoy each other’s company.